spencerparkin/AudioDataLib/README.md

 ## Usage

-For all use-cases, we assume we're in the `ParseDataLib` namespace, and have the following headers.
+For all use-cases, we assume we're in the `AudioDataLib` namespace, and have the following headers.

 ```
 #include <WaveFormat.h>